okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/refresh-tokens/main/index.md

 ### Enable refresh token rotation

 Rotating refresh token behavior is the default for SPAs.
-When you create a SPA, or when you update an existing SPA, and select **Refresh Token** as the allowed grant type, rotating the refresh token is set as the default.
+When you create an SPA, or when you update an existing SPA, and select **Refresh Token** as the allowed grant type, rotating the refresh token is set as the default.

 To update existing OpenID Connect applications to use refresh token rotation: